How to Retry Failed Python HTTP Requests

 When integrating proxies into your web scraping project, there's a unique way to avoid 429 (Too Many Requests) instead of using Python requests retry strategies.

-Since 429 is assigned to an IP address, you can switch proxies to completely avoid the HTTP error code whenever it’s received.
-As long as you have a pay as you go residential proxy , you can keep switching IP addresses to avoid 429.
+Since 429 is assigned to an IP address, you can switch proxies to completely avoid the HTTP error code whenever it's received.
+As long as you have a pay-as-you-go residential proxy , you can keep switching IP addresses to avoid 429.

 You can also have a failed requests retry strategy going as a fallback against other error codes.